Karim Uddin Bharsha

-Karimuddin Bharsha was a Jatiya Party (Ershad) politician and the former Member of Parliament of Rangpur-1 & Rangpur-4.
+Karimuddin Bharsha was a Bangladeshi entrepreneur and Jatiya Party (Ershad) politician and member of parliament for Rangpur-1 and Rangpur-4.

 Early life

 Bharsha was born in Haragache, Kaunia Upazila, Rangpur District.

 Career

 Bharsa was elected to parliament from Rangpur-1 as a Jatiya Party candidate in September 1991.
 The by-elections were called after Ershad, who was elected from five constituency including Rangpur-1, chose to resign and represent Rangpur-3.
 Bharsha was elected to parliament from Rangpur-4 as a Jatiya Party candidate in 1996 and 2001.

 Death

 Bharsha died on 23 July 2022 in Evercare Hospital, Dhaka, Bangladesh.